som4r/som4r/wiki/installationguide.md

 # Installation Guide #

 This document contains a list of prerequisites and web services required to run the SOM4R Middleware.
 Each link has detailed instructions on how to install the libraries and others prerequisites.
+See also [Videos](https://github.com/som4r/som4r/blob/master/wiki/videos.md) and [FAQ](https://github.com/som4r/som4r/blob/master/wiki/faq.md).

 ## Installing Prerequisites ##